teimilola/teimilola.github.io/index.md

 ## News

-August 2019: Our paper *Narrative Paths and Negotiations of Power in Birth Stories* has been conditionally accepted to CSCW
+August 2019: Our paper [Narrative Paths and Negotiations of Power in Birth Stories]() has been accepted to CSCW 2019

 Summer 2019: Interning at [Facebook Core Data Science](https://research.fb.com/core-data-science/)